labthings/labthings-fastapi/docs/source/wot_core_concepts.rst

 `labthings-fastapi` automatically generates a `Thing Description`_ to describe each `Thing`.
 Each function offered by the `Thing` is either a Property, Action, or Event.
 These are termed "interaction affordances" in WoT_ terminology.

+.. _wot_properties

 Properties
 ----------

 As a rule of thumb, any attribute of your device that can be quickly read, or optionally written, should be a Property.
 For example, simple device settings, or status information (like a temperature) that takes negligible time to measure.
 Reading a property should never be a slow operation, as it is expected to be called frequently by clients.
 Properties are defined as "an Interaction Affordance that allows to read, write, or observe a state of the Thing" in the WoT_ standard.
 Similarly, writing to a property ought to be quick, and should not cause equipment to perform long-running operations.
 Properties are defined very similar to standard Python properties, using a decorator that adds them to the `Thing Description`_ and the HTTP API.

+.. _wot_actions:

 Actions
 -------

 Actions generally correspond to making equipment (or software) do something.
 For example, starting a data acquisition, moving a stage, or changing a setting that requires a significant amount of time to complete.
 The key point here is that Actions are typically more complex in functionality than simply setting or getting a property.
 For example, they can set multiple properties simultaneously (for example, auto-exposing a camera), or they can manipulate the state of the Thing over time, for example starting a long-running data acquisition.

+In WoT parlance, an Action is "invoked", and we refer to each time an Action is run as an "invocation".

 `labthings-fastapi` runs actions in background threads.
 This allows other actions and properties to be accessed while it is running.
 You define actions as methods of your `Thing` class using the decorator.

+.. _wot_events:

 Events
 ------